thunken/CroploadBundle/README.md

 oneup_uploader:
   mappings:
-    post: # Your mapping name for a post in this example
+    post: # Your mapping name for a post in this example (call this an endpoint)
       frontend: blueimp # For now, only blueimp is handled
       storage:
         directory: "%upload_root_dir%/post" # Your upload folder for a post